iambumblehead/thu.sh/README.md

 <a href="https://github.com/iambumblehead/thu.sh/releases"><img src="https://img.shields.io/github/release/iambumblehead/thu.sh.svg"></a>
 </p>

-> [!WARNING]
-> This project has no major releases and sources will change suddenly any time.
-Few unit tests at this time.

 **thu.sh renders images from audio, font, video, pdf, epub, svg** and other files --supporting both kitty and sixel formats.
 It detects available commands from the system for a small dependency tree,
  * `magick` sixel or `kitten icat` display,
  * `mutool`, `pdftoppm` or `magick` pdf,